pupil-labs/pupil-docs/src/core/software/pupil-player.md

 ---
 permalink: /core/software/pupil-player
-description: Pupil Player is the second tool you will use after Pupil Capture.
-It is a media and data visualizer at its core.
-You will use it to look at Pupil Capture recordings.
-Visualize your data and export it.
+description: Pupil Player desktop eye tracking visualization software.
+Use it to play back recordings made with Pupil Core and export data for further analysis.
 ---

 # Pupil Player